renskiy/fabricio-devopsdays-2017/README.md

 Practical materials for using [Fabricio](https://github.com/renskiy/fabricio) as a Docker containers and services deploy tool.

+## Slides

+You can find slides with additional instructions [here](DevOpsDays Fabricio master-class.pptx).

 ## Requirements

 * Access to the Internet (you will have to use it in most scenarios)